Actionable Insights into the Cause of Endometriosis and Evidence-Based Treatments on the Horizon

 Current Treatment Strategies for Endometriosis

-Excisional surgery is today’s cornerstone because it yields an accurate diagnosis and removes the visible disease if at all possible.
-But this should not be indiscriminate and should be done by an expert if the index of suspicion for endo justifies the surgical risks.
+Excisional surgery is today’s cornerstone because it yields an accurate diagnosis and removes all visible disease if possible.
+But surgery should not be performed indiscriminately.
+It should be done by an expert if the index of suspicion for endo justifies the surgical risks.
 It seems prudent to reserve consideration of medical suppressive treatments for use after an accurate diagnosis is made vs. use of potentially very dangerous hormonal therapies based on a suspicion of endo only.

-Before and after surgery there are quite a few optimization strategies, including pelvic floor physical therapy (PFPT) and a pain management plan which take into account what the pain triggers are.
+Before and after surgery there are quite a few optimization strategies, including pelvic floor physical therapy (PFPT) and a pain management plan which consider what the pain triggers are.
 These can differ between people.
-Both of these supportive therapies are complex but integral to treatment in the vast majority of cases.
+Both supportive therapies are complex but integral to treatment in most cases.
 This helps you get ready for surgery and go through surgery more smoothly and then transition to a life without endo.

 In addition, evaluation of the related conditions covered in this article, like dysbiosis and possible small bacterial overgrowth (SIBO) and leaky gut is mandatory.
-The symptoms can easily cross over from these conditions and endo so it helps to sort out other related causes of pain and bloating.
-Finally, evaluation should also consider mast cell activation, chronic inflammatory response syndrom (CIRS), autoimmune hypothyroidism, fibromyalgia, irritable bowel syndrome (IBS) or disorders of gut-brain interactions, interstitial cystitis (IS).
+The symptoms can easily cross over from these conditions and endo, so it helps to sort out other related causes of pain and bloating.
+Finally, evaluation should also consider mast cell activation, chronic inflammatory response syndrome (CIRS), autoimmune hypothyroidism, fibromyalgia, irritable bowel syndrome (IBS) or disorders of gut-brain interactions, and interstitial cystitis (IS).
 There are also conditions not directly related to endo but often associated, like Lyme disease and mold.
-The latter two can accentuate inflammatory response and water logged buildings often have black mold.
+The latter two can accentuate inflammatory response and waterlogged damp buildings often have black mold.
 The CDC is also warning that tick-borne disease like Lyme and Babesiosis is on the rise.

 Emerging Therapeutic Approaches